ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 <img src="./img/ts10.png" width=400/>

 The app's executable is unsigned, so Windows Defender detects it as suspicious.
 To get around this, click More info > Run anyway.
+If you're still unable to run it, use the python version instead.

 ### Unhandled exception in script:

-This is a rare error that occurs if something went really wrong.
-It can be caused by a corrupted executable, weird permission issues, a broken VC++ instalation and other issues with your system.
-Try deleting the app's executable and running the updater again.
+This error means the app encountered an error it was not made to handle and crashed.
+It can also be caused by a corrupt executable.

 If the message says anything about "readconfig", delete the app's config file (sfdl/config.cfg).